Iziko South African National Gallery: History

 At a meeting in the Cape Town Public Library, convened on 12 October 1850, proposals were discussed to erect a building in the Company's Garden for the purpose of exhibiting art.
-This occasion was the inaugural meeting of the South African Fine Arts Association, founded by Thomas Butterworth Bayley and Abraham de Schmidt.
+This occasion was the inaugural meeting of the South African Fine Arts Association, founded by Thomas Butterworth Bayley and Abraham de Smidt.
 The Association went on to arrange the first ever exhibition of fine art in South Africa.
 This took place on 10 May 1851 in the school rooms in the Company's Garden in Cape Town.
 Its primary raison d'être remained the establishing of a permanent home for a National collection.

 The National collection was founded in 1872 with a bequest of paintings from the estate of Thomas Butterworth Bayley.
 In 1875, the Association was able to purchase premises in the current Queen Victoria Street where the nucleus of the Art Gallery was exhibited.
 By the South African Art Gallery Act of 1895 the South African Government took over the collection in trust and purchased the premises from the Association for R12 000.
 A board of five trustees were elected in 1896 to manage the collection.

 The National Gallery Act made provision for the building of new premises, but foundations were only laid in 1914.
 The collection was kept in a wing of the South African Museum from 1900 and the current building only officially opened to the public on 3 November 1930, by the Earl of Athlone.

-Notable contributions by Dr Alfred de Pass, Sir Abe Bailey, Sir Edmund and Lady Davis and Lady Michaelis expanded the scope of the collection over the years.
+Notable contributions by Dr Alfred de Pass, Hyman Liberman, Sir Abe Bailey, Sir Edmund and Lady Davis and Lady Michaelis expanded the scope of the collection over the years.
 In 1937, the building was expanded to accommodate purchases that included South African artists.
 The first pieces by South African artists, by Anton van Wouw (African Head) and Neville Lewis (Adderley Street Flower-sellers), had been purchased in 1926.